 Two days later, Lee Corso and friends will head to Arlington, Texas for a reboot of the 2011 BCS Championship game between Auburn and Oregon.
 No Cam Newton on display this time, though.

 Will GameDay return to the peninsula this year?
-Feud’s team has put a list together to predict the rest of the sites for college football’s roadshow.
+Post to Post Links II error: No link found for term slug "feud-sports"’s team has put a list together to predict the rest of the sites for college football’s roadshow.
 Check below to see if you need to plan a road trip to meet the team!

 Week 2 — September 7th: Texas A&M Aggies @ Clemson Tigers — Memorial Stadium, Clemson SC